wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Step 1.
 Prepare to Send Data to Wavefront

-**Choose** one of the following ways for your application to send metrics, histograms, and trace data to the Wavefront service:
+**Choose** one of the following ways to send metrics, histograms, and trace data from your application to the Wavefront service:
 * The simplest way is to use direct ingestion to send data directly to the Wavefront service.
 This gets you up and running with minimal preparation.
 * For large-scale deployments, you'll need a Wavefront proxy to forward data from your application to the Wavefront service.
 Using a proxy provides resilience to internet outages, control over data queuing and filtering, and more.

-**To prepare for direct ingestion:** Gather the following information, which you will need to specify when you instrument your code.
+**To prepare for direct ingestion:**

 1. Identify the URL of your Wavefront instance.
 This is the URL you connect to when you log in to Wavefront, typically something like `https://virunga.wavefront.com`.
 2. [Obtain an API token](wavefront_api.html#generating-an-api-token).

-**To prepare a Wavefront proxy:** If you need to send data through a Wavefront proxy, follow these steps to set up the proxy.
-You will need to specify information from these steps when you instrument your code.
+**To prepare a Wavefront proxy:**

 1. On the host that will run the proxy, [install the proxy](proxies_installing.html#proxy-installation).
 If you already have a proxy installed, you may need to upgrade it.
 You need Version 4.36 or later.
 2. On the proxy host, open the proxy configuration file `wavefront.conf` for editing.
-The [path to the file](proxies_configuring.html#paths) depends on the host.
+The [path to the file](proxies_configuring.html#paths) depends on the host OS.
 3. In the `wavefront.conf` file, find and uncomment the [listener-port property](proxies_installing.html#configuring-listener-ports-for-metrics-histograms-and-traces) for each listener port you want to enable.
 The following example enables the default/recommended listener ports for metrics, histogram distributions, and trace data:
     ```
     pushListenerPorts=2878